 For each pound of chicken, you will want to use about 1/2 tsp kosher salt.
 This may seem like a lot, but trust me you need it.

 How do you dry brine?
-Simple, salt the whole chicken, really get in there everywhere.
+Simple, you salt the whole chicken.
+You need to really get in there with the chicken and salt very well in all the nooks and crannies.
 And then place it in your fridge, uncovered for up to 24 hours.
-If you don’t have this much time, you could dry brine it for less, even as little as one hour.
+If you don't have this much time, you could dry brine it for less, even as little as one hour.
 You can see what it looks like (photo above) after being in the fridge overnight.

 Why dry brine?
 By using salt all over the chicken, you really draw out a lot of moisture, and by placing it in the fridge overnight, you increase that even more.
 The reason you want your bird so dry is that it will lead to crispier skin.
 Just remember, there is no need to go beyond the 24 hours, in fact, it isn't recommended.

 The method I use to cook a whole chicken is basically putting the whole bird in a cast iron pan and into the oven.
 From there, the oven does all the work!
 The hardest part is figuring out the spices and herbs you want to use.
 Well, actually the hardest part is waiting for it to be cooked so you can eat it.
 I'd risk burning my mouth on eating the chicken right out of the skillet, it's that good.
 Out of all the ways I've tried cooking a whole chicken, nothing tastes better than this cast iron method.
 The cast iron pan I use is this one from Le Creuset.